Spain: Camino de Santiago

 The tour is filled, but call us.
 We may be able to squeeze you in.

 Rolling hills with some longer climbs and a few flat sections.
 Advanced cycling level.
-Moderate level with help from our shuttle to shorten some of the days or by using an electric assist bike.
-About 5% of the roads are unpaved, hard-packed dirt or cobblestone.
+Moderate level with an electric-assist ebike.
+About 5% of the roads are unpaved, hard-packed dirt or cobblestone

-14 nights lodging, 13 breakfasts, 6 lunches, 10 dinners, snacks, van support, hybrid bicycle, and trained bilingual guides.
+7 nights lodging, 7 breakfasts, 3 lunches, 5 dinners, snacks, van support, hybrid bicycle, detailed route cues and maps, and trained bilingual guides.

 Hybrid bike is included.